TrickyyRL/Jeem/README.md

 ### New Feature!
 More LLM Model Options!

 I have added some new models into this program.
 Check them out in the models section 👍🤖

+This script is designed to automate the process of solving Alef assignments.
+It uses advanced machine learning models to analyze screenshot images of questions and answers, providing accurate solutions.

+### Supported Formats

+The script currently supports a variety of question formats, including multiple choice questions with varying numbers of answers, multiple answers questions, and input questions.
+This flexibility ensures that the script can handle a wide range of assignment types.

+### Advanced Machine Learning Models

+The script uses advanced machine learning models to interpret the questions and generate responses.
+It offers several different models to choose from, allowing users to select the one that best suits their needs.
+The models range from fastest to smartest, giving users the ability to balance speed and accuracy according to their requirements.

+### User-Friendly Interface

+Designed with user experience in mind, the script provides a simple and intuitive interface.
+Users can easily navigate through the various modes and models without needing extensive technical knowledge.

+### Customizable Settings

+Users have the freedom to customize settings according to their preferences.
+This includes choosing the preferred machine learning model and adjusting the quality of the images used for analysis.

+### Regular Updates

+The script is regularly updated to ensure optimal performance and to incorporate new features.
+Users can stay updated by checking the latest releases and changes.

+### Open Source

+As an open-source project, the script encourages contributions from the community.
+Developers can contribute by reporting bugs, suggesting improvements, or even submitting their own code.

 ## 🎛️ Modes